Certified Diabetes Nurse Educator

 What Do They Do?

-- Proper nutrition to help manage diabetes.
+- Teach patients proper nutrition to help manage diabetes.
 Diabetics must understand how to read food labels and learn how carbohydrates, sugars, and sodium impact a diabetic’s system.

 - Prevent most diabetic-related conditions by having enough sleep.

 - Medication dosing is an integral part of the management of diabetes.
-Medication for diabetes includes pills and injectable medications.
+The medication for diabetes includes pills and injectable medications.
 If they are insulin-dependent, patients must understand the signs of low blood sugar.

 - The blood Glucose Monitoring process is an essential part of managing a diabetic condition.
-Patients must learn to log their blood sugar readings and dietary choices to help maintain acceptable blood sugar levels.
+Patients must learn to monitor blood glucose levels, log their blood sugar readings, and make good dietary choices to help maintain acceptable blood sugar levels.

-- The importance of A1C hemoglobin tests on a regular basis.
+- Teach patients the importance of A1C hemoglobin tests on a regular basis.

 What Degree Do You Need to be a Certified Diabetes Educator?